AtomicTessellator/fhi-vibes/docs/Documentation/input_files_slurm.md

 command: the command to restart the calculation, e.g., `vibes submit md md.in`
 ```

 to your task input file.
+This will run the command specified here shortly before the walltime is over.

 ## The `[slurm`] section